WebAssembly/spec/document/core/syntax/instructions.rst

      \instr^\ast~\END \\
    \end{array}

-In some places, validation :ref:`restricts <valid-constant>` expressions to be *constant*, which limits the set of allowable insructions.
+In some places, validation :ref:`restricts <valid-constant>` expressions to be *constant*, which limits the set of allowable instructions.